inkstitch/inkstitch/README.md

 To use this tool, you're going to need to set it up.
 It's an inkscape extension written as a Python file.
 Once you get it working, you'll need to learn how to design vectors in the way that inkscape-embroidery expects, and then you can generate your design files.

 ### Inkscape
 First, install Inkscape if you don't have it.
-I highly recommend the **development version**, which has a really key feature: the Objects panel.
+I highly recommend version 0.92 or greater, which has a really key feature: the Objects panel.
 This gives you a heirarchical list of objects in your SVG file, listed in their stacking order.
 This is really important because the stacking order dictates the order that the shapes will be sewn in.

-I've had success running version `0.91.0+devel+14591+61`.
-Installation instructions are [here](https://inkscape.org/da/release/trunk/).
+Versions 0.92.2 and higher let you bind a key to new commands, "stack up" and "stack down", which I assign to pageup and pagedown.
+These let you arbitrarily reorder objects in the SVG file, which lets you directly manipulate which order they stitch in.
+It works way better than the default "raise" and "lower" commands.

 ### Python Dependencies
 A few python modules are needed.
 In some cases this extension uses features that aren't available in the versions of the modules pre-packaged in distributions, so I recommend installing them directly with pip: